swar8080/obsidian-plugin-update-tracker/README.md

 <sub>⚠️ The code in the git diff may be different than what's installed.
 Obsidian downloads a separate `main.js` file from the github release, which the author could add any code to.</sub>

 ## Ignore Specific Plugin Updates
-Hide new plugin versions that are risky or unstable from the plugin icon count and update list:
+Hide new plugin versions that you don't want to install from the plugin icon count and update list:

 https://user-images.githubusercontent.com/17691679/200182586-c0a237ff-3cf4-4693-b1c5-9051b599e1ae.mov